Blog Layout

 Many business leaders feel intense pressure to find the right enterprise resource planning (ERP) software for their companies.
 A well-chosen system will smooth out operations, boost productivity, and improve customer experiences.
 And a poorly chosen one could break easily and, essentially, become a money pit.

 We understand how difficult it can feel to weigh a myriad of options and pick the right one.
-So, as ERP professionals, we'll help you compare at least two of these systems: NetSuite vs. SAP Business One.
+As ERP professionals, we'll help you compare at least two of these systems: NetSuite vs. SAP Business One.

 Some may choose SAP Business One because it has a lower initial cost, but we caution against this decision.
 We know bottom lines are important, but base prices can be misleading.
 Many systems contain hidden costs, including customizations and integrations needed when software doesn't function as required.
 So, a cheaper initial price can balloon into an expensive total cost.